UbiquityRobotics/ubiquity_main/blog/drafts/Raspberry-Pi-Cam.md

 The raspicam node uses the Raspbery Pi video camera interface API (Application Programming Interface) to access the image data.
-The Raspberry Pi camera is actually connected to the GPU (Graphics Processing Unit) where specalized graphics processing units can manipulate the image before it is forwarded on to the main ARM7 cores.
+The Raspberry Pi camera is actually connected to the GPU (Graphics Processing Unit) where specialized graphics processing units can manipulate the image before it is forwarded on to the main ARM7 cores.
 The Raspberry Pi GPU is closed source proprietary code is only shipped as a binary blob that is